sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 Decal Component
 ***************

 To add a decal component.

-* Make a component DECAL and give it transform and Decal Component.
+1) Make a component DECAL and give it transform and Decal Component.
-* Now go to the inspector and click DecalComponent.
-* Click on the pencil icon.
-* Select a decal texture.
-* Shift its position by manipulating the transform component.

-By default, the decal shader projects on the negative z-axis.
-You can rotate it till you get the desired result.

 .. image:: images/graphics_tutorial/add_decal_component.png
 	:alt: Add Decal Component
 	:align: center
+2) Create a decal material.
+By going to File -> CreateResource.
+And then slect Decal material in resource type dropdown.

 .. image:: images/graphics_tutorial/create_decal_material.png
 	:alt: Create Decal Material
 	:align: center

+2) Now go to the inspector and click DecalComponent.
+3) Click on the folder icon and select the decal material.

 .. image:: images/graphics_tutorial/select_the_newly_created_decal_material.png
 	:alt: Select Decal Material
 	:align: center

+4) Click on the pencil icon and the in the file viewer click on Decal Texture.

 .. image:: images/graphics_tutorial/change_decal_material_texture.png
 	:alt: Change Decal Material
 	:align: center

+5) Shift its position by manipulating the transform component.

+By default, the decal shader projects on the negative z-axis.
+You can rotate it till you get the desired result.

 .. image:: images/graphics_tutorial/decal_sample.gif
 	:alt: Decal Sample
 	:align: center